Op-Ed: What ‘Avengers: Endgame’ Represents

-April 26th, 2019 will mark the day the world witnesses the culmination of 11 years worth of storytelling with the premiere of Avengers: EndGame starring: Robert Downey Jr., Chris Evans, Chris Hemsworth, Mark Ruffalo, Scarlett Johansson, and Jeremy Renner as the heroes we grew up with and who we wished to emulate on our lowest days.
+April 26th, 2019 marked the day the world witnessed the culmination of 11 years worth of storytelling with the premiere of Avengers: EndGame starring: Robert Downey Jr., Chris Evans, Chris Hemsworth, Mark Ruffalo, Scarlett Johansson, and Jeremy Renner as the heroes we grew up with and who we wished to emulate on our lowest days.

 It still baffles me to realize just how young I was when this whole ordeal started, an 11-year-old girl watching Iron Man for the first time and marvelling (pun intended) at how just one phrase uttered after the credits changed everything for the entertainment industry.
 It was the moment after Fury’s “I’m here to talk about the Avengers Initiative” that we knew superhero films would never be the same.